That workflow-dependent cost Bill Was Only the Beginning

 Where the Published Numbers Come From

-When you google "product photography cost," you get clean numbers. $25–$75 per image for basic shots. $100–$500+ for lifestyle.
+When you google "product photography cost," you get clean numbers. workflow-dependent cost for basic shots. workflow-dependent cost+ for lifestyle.
 These figures come from studio price lists — and they are real.
 But they are also profoundly incomplete.

 The 8 Hidden Costs Nobody Talks About